pevalisuo/AI/_sources/blockdiag.md

         and (swims in water)            (E)
     then it is a seagull                (Q)

-The above can be shown mathematically as
+The database above is based on logical syllogisms, defined by Aristoteles.
+It can be also described with more mathematical notation as follows:

 $$
     A \wedge B \wedge C \wedge D \wedge E \rightarrow Q
 $$

-The knowledge database or knowledge base (KB) of Luontoportti is build in the opposite diretion though using simple logical rules as follows:
+The knowledge database or knowledge base (KB) of [Luontoportti](www.luontoportti.fi) is build in the opposite direction though using simple logical rules as follows:

 $$
 \begin{eqnarray}